apache/iceberg/examples/README.md

 Here you get information on the data you have just written to the table, such as `added-records` and `added-data-files` as well as where the manifest list is located.

-After having added your data with a new snapshot, you also get the manifest list added, which is what you see in the screenshot above as the second Avro file.

 ### Snapshot based functionality
 Iceberg uses [snapshots](https://iceberg.apache.org/terms/#snapshot) as part of its implementation, and provides a lot of useful functionality from this, such as **time travel**.

 - Iceberg creates a new snapshot for all table operations that modify the table, such as appends and overwrites.
 - You are able to access the whole list of snapshots generated for a table.
-- Iceberg will store all snapshots generated until _you_ say the snapshots should be deleted.
+- Iceberg will store all snapshots generated until you delete the snapshots.
+    - **NOTE**: A VACUUM operation with Spark is in the works for a future release to make this process easier.
 - You can delete all snapshots earlier than a certain timestamp.
 - You can delete snaphots based on `SnapshotID` values.
 - You can read data from an old snapshot using the `SnapshotID`.